 Objects Used in the Little Room

 Objects that are selected to be used in the Little Room should be graspable or allow the child to entangle his/her fingers in to pull or bring to his/her mouth.
 If the child is unable to grasp the object, objects should produce some sound if the child pushes on it with head, hands, feet or legs.
 The objects should also have an interesting variety of tactile, auditory and/or visual qualities that will arouse the child's curiosity to encourage exploration and learning.
 The objects in the Little Room are attached with elastic and so they will return to their original positions when the child lets go of them, enabling him to find them again and repeat an action as quickly and as often as he wants.
+It is important to cover the elastic with protective tubing, so that fingers do not become entangled in the elastic.

-The Little Room also comes with a variety of side panels.
+The Little Room comes with a variety of side panels.
 Which panels are included when configuring the Little Room should be guided by the child's preferences and motor skills.
 Other attachments can be used to place objects near feet and legs.
 The Little Room should be used in conjunction with a Resonance Board.

 Providing sets of objects like measuring spoons and cups, provides the child an opportunity to work on number concepts (one, more than one) and/or size concepts (big spoon, little spoon).
 Hanging similar objects together allows for comparison (metal spoon, plastic spoon, wooden spoon) of things that are alike and different.
 We encourage you to read Space and Self to get ideas about objects to use and how to think about setting up the Little Room.